sanfinity-Iot/openremote/Developer-Guide:-Setting-up-an-IDE.md

 You can now open [http://localhost:8080/](http://localhost:8080/) or [https://localhost/](https://localhost/) (depending on docker compose profile chosen) in your browser.
 The default login is username `admin` with password `secret`.

 *NOTE: The web server binds to only localhost interface (i.e. `127.0.0.1`).
 You can override this with `WEBSERVER_LISTEN_HOST=0.0.0.0` to bind to all interfaces and make it accessible on your LAN.*

+## Accessing the Manager UI
+The manager UI web application isn't compiled until build time so to use the Manager UI in development refer to the [Working on the UI](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-UI-apps-and-components#working-on-an-app-eg-manager-ui).

 ## VisualVM
 To inspect the threads, analyzing CPU and memory allocation you should running a VisualVM.